joaobzao/Identifiers/README.md

 ### How to use it?
 From now on the only thing we need to do is to make our UIViews `Identifiable`  😃

-Whenever we call the `generateAccessibilityIdentifiers()`  all `UIView`  objects in this class is going to have its accessibility identifier created and assigned automagically .
+Whenever we call the `generateAccessibilityIdentifiers()`  all `UIView`  objects in this class are going to have its accessibility identifier created and assigned automagically .

 We can also override the `generateAccessibilityIdentifiers`  function in case we want to implement our custom accessibility identifiers.